hyphacoop/handbook/projects.md

 While the Business Planning WG is mainly in charge of sales lead generation, all members may pursue leads as they come up.
-These may be a client or a grant opportunity.
 Members are strongly encouraged to record leads into the co-operative's [leads tracking system](https://link.hypha.coop/leads) whether or not we want to pursue this lead.
 Ask Business Planning WG for help doing this.

-If a member decides to pursue a **lead**, they can reach out to them to see whether there's potential to work together.
+If a member decides to pursue a **lead**, they can reach out to gauge potential interest in working together.
 If the lead expresses intention to proceed with a concrete project in mind, this becomes an **opportunity**.
 The member now heads up this sales effort and should draft an **internal proposal** and present it at a meeting to see whether the co-operative wants to move forward to submit a formal proposal to the prospective client.